samaradel/www_threefold/README.md

 * Scrum is lead by @svekeman and backed by @roelvansabben
 * Scrum development team is lead by @hassane and backed by @adelsamar
 * Starts at **Sunday** till **Thursday**
+* ALL COMMUNICATION is handled through the issues in gogs
+* EVERY ACTIVITY and certainly BLOCKERS are reported in in the gogs issues
 * Friday @svekeman and @hartla cleans up issues from repo's and we create new milestones
 * Friday we also check and review carefully all active web projects and shoot more issues/bugs
 * Milestones are set as 2 per week...
 First milestone towards Tuesday and second towards Thursday.